Illinois Holocaust Museum & Education Center

 The Museum’s permanent Karkomi Holocaust Exhibition seamlessly weaves history with local Survivor narratives.
 Over 500 extraordinary images and artifacts—including an original volume of the Nuremberg Trial transcripts and an authentic 20th century German rail car—take visitors on a journey through the years before, during, and after the Holocaust.
 Each piece of clothing, every passport, all the photos hum with personal memories of someone who might live just down the street.

-The newly opened Take a Stand Center includes galleries with additional interactive technologies where visitors uncover the stories of local and global “Upstanders” who champion a range of human rights issues, shows visitors how to take action on the issues that matter most to them.
+The Take a Stand Center includes galleries with additional interactive technologies where visitors uncover the stories of local and global “Upstanders” who champion a range of human rights issues, shows visitors how to take action on the issues that matter most to them.
 The Museum’s fine art gallery bookends the Take a Stand Center’s visitor experience with an area of artistic response to global genocides.